Sitecore/Sitecore.Demo.Platform/docs/Usage.md

 **Cause:**

-This indicates you are not logged in your registry.
+This indicates you are not logged in to your registry.

 **Solution:**